prixladi/ladislavprix-blog/data/articles/mediatr_behaviors/content.md

 **MediatR** package comes with some predefined behaviors - `RequestPreProcessorBehavior` and `RequestPostProcessorBehavior`.
 Those are behaviors that cover actions before respectively after the *request* is handled.
 Those *behaviors* are registered automatically with **MeditR** to *DI* and by default don't do anything because don't have any actions registered.

-You can register this pre/post processor action by implementing `IRequestPreProcessor<TRequest>`/`IRequestPostProcessor<TRequest>` interface.
+You can register this *pre / post* processor action by implementing `IRequestPreProcessor<TRequest>` / `IRequestPostProcessor<TRequest>` interface.
 These actions will get automatically registered into *DI* too.
 Below we can see an example of the `IRequestPreProcessor` that receives an array of validators of concrete *request* implementing an `IValidable` interface a performs validation for each validator.

 ```csharp
 public class RequestValidationPreprocessor<TRequest>